AdrienMangoo/sample-soundscape-ios/README.md

 SoundScape is a sample app to demonstrate how to integrate with MultiScreen-enabled Samsung speakers using the MultiScreen Framework API.
-More information, including the application communication protocol can be found in the soundscape.md file
+More information, including the application communication protocol can be found in the soundscape.md file of the tv sample app repository

 ## Building